OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Temporary Admission: which entity is allowed to be the declarant?

-Most aircraft fly internationally and many non-EU operators use the Temporary Admission procedure when they fly within the EU.
-The basic simplified rule is that an aircraft owned, operated, registered or based outside the EU can use the Temporary Admission procedure.
-Unfortunately, certain grey zones often arise and one of them is; which entity is allowed to be the declarant?
+Most aircraft have international routes, and many non-EU operators use the Temporary Admission procedure when flying within the EU.
+The basic simplified rule is that an aircraft owned, operated, registered, or based outside the EU can use the Temporary Admission procedure.
+Unfortunately, certain grey zones often arise, one of which is: which entity is allowed to be the declarant?

-The declarant is the entity which name is mentioned on the customs form and the entity who takes responsibility for the customs process.
-The declarant is also, in the customs world, seen as the actual user of the aircraft.
+The declarant is the entity whose name is mentioned on the customs form and who takes responsibility for the customs process.
+In the customs world, the declarant is also seen as the actual user of the aircraft.
 This role comes with both privileges and preconditions which must be met.
-It is for this reason that we want to establish another verification survey on how local customs authorities implement the rules for nominating a declarant with the use of the Temporary Admission procedure.
+For this reason, we want to establish a verification survey on how local customs authorities implement the rules for nominating a declarant using the Temporary Admission procedure.
 We refer to Article 212(2) in Commission Delegated Regulation No 2015/2446 (“UCC DA“).

 Article 212(2) mentions: where means of transport are declared for temporary admission orally in accordance with Article 136 or by another act in accordance with Article 139, the authorization shall be granted to the person who has the physical control of the goods at the moment of the release of goods for the temporary admission procedure unless that person acts on behalf of another person.
 If so, the authorization shall be granted to the latter person.